Skip to Content

 So, Do Siblings Have the Same DNA?

-The answer is no, siblings do not have identical DNA.
-They share some DNA with each other, but at least half of their DNA will be different.
+Siblings share some DNA with each other, but at least half of their DNA will be different.
 How can this be?

 Why don’t full siblings have the same DNA?

-The process of DNA inheritance is rather complicated, and many people are really overwhelmed when they realize how much they will have to learn about it in order to really make sense of their DNA results.
+The process of DNA inheritance is complicated, and many people are really overwhelmed when they realize how much they will have to learn about it in order to really make sense of their DNA results.

 While I am over-the-moon in love with DNA testing, there is some pretty crazy science involved behind the scenes.
+That’s why I love the jellybean analogy.

 • Imagine that you are sitting in front of two giant jugs of jellybeans.
 Each jug has 7,000 jellybeans, and each jug represents DNA from each of your parents.
 You are instructed to pour half of each container into a new jug, which represents your own DNA.